Is Your Brain Dehydrated? Here's How to Tell

 - 🤕 Headaches & Migraines – Dehydration can cause temporary brain tissue shrinkage, leading to headaches.

 - 🌀 Dizziness & Lightheadedness – Reduced blood volume limits oxygen delivery to the brain, causing dizziness.
+This also affects how insulating tissues function in energy regulation and brain protection.

 - 😷 Dry Mouth & Bad Breath – A noticeable sign that your body isn't receiving enough fluids.

 - 🏋️ Fatigue & Weakness – Feeling physically drained, even after rest.
+This is commonly overlooked in natural remedy plans for fatigue or weight loss, where hydration is a foundational step.

 - 🌙 Disrupted Sleep – Dehydration can contribute to nighttime leg cramps and poor sleep quality.